How much is your car worth?

 Get the best value for your car from an Asbury dealership.

 In the past twenty years hundreds of infants and young children have died after being left in vehicles, usually by accident.
 When turning the vehicle off, drivers of the Blazer are reminded to check the back seat if they opened the rear door before starting out.
 The QX50 doesn’t offer a back seat reminder.

 Both the Blazer and the QX50 have standard driver and passenger frontal airbags, front side-impact airbags, driver knee airbags, side-impact head airbags, front seatbelt pretensioners, front wheel drive, plastic fuel tanks, four-wheel antilock brakes, traction control, electronic stability systems to prevent skidding, daytime running lights, rearview cameras, available crash mitigating brakes, lane departure warning systems, blind spot warning systems, around view monitors and rear cross-path warning.

-Chevrolet pays for scheduled maintenance on the Blazer for 2 years and 24,000 miles.
-Chevrolet will pay for oil changes, lubrication and any other required maintenance (up to 2 oil changes).
+Chevrolet pays for the first scheduled maintenance on the Blazer.
+Chevrolet will pay for the first oil change, lubrication and any other required maintenance in the first year.
 Infiniti doesn’t pay scheduled maintenance for the QX50.

 There are over 14 times as many Chevrolet dealers as there are Infiniti dealers, which makes it much easier should you ever need service under the Blazer’s warranty.